Manuja-B/Artificial-Intelligence---Codes-in-Python/README.md

 - A\* search(using algo 3)
 - IDA\* search algo(with depth 4)

-1. 1) Insert the starting state of the board into the fringe.
+1. Insert the starting state of the board into the fringe.
-2. 2)Initialize an empty array, &#39;closed&#39;.
+2. Initialize an empty array, &#39;closed&#39;.
-3. 3)Initialize an empty Priority Queue &#39; q &#39;.
+3. Initialize an empty Priority Queue &#39; q &#39;.
-4. 4)Insert a set containing the no. of misplaced tiles of the initial board ( which is the cost incurred so far), the state of the initial board, and the steps so far (which is currently an empty path) into q.
+4. Insert a set containing the no. of misplaced tiles of the initial board ( which is the cost incurred so far), the state of the initial board, and the steps so far (which is currently an empty path) into q.
-5. 5)Repeat steps 6 to 12 while q is not empty.
+5. Repeat steps 6 to 12 while q is not empty.
-6. 6)From q pop out the current cost, the current state and the steps taken so far.
+6. From q pop out the current cost, the current state and the steps taken so far.
-7. 7)Insert the current state into closed.
+7. Insert the current state into closed.
-8. 8)If the state equals the goal state, return the steps taken so far.
+8. If the state equals the goal state, return the steps taken so far.
-9. 9)For each successor in the list of successors of the current state, repeat steps 10 and 11.
+9. For each successor in the list of successors of the current state, repeat steps 10 and 11.
-10. 10) If the successor is in closed, skip the successor.
+10. If the successor is in closed, skip the successor.
-11. 11) Insert into q, a set containing the sum of no. of misplaced tiles in the successor and the no. of steps taken so far, the state of the successor and the steps taken so far.
+11. Insert into q, a set containing the sum of no. of misplaced tiles in the successor and the no. of steps taken so far, the state of the successor and the steps taken so far.
-12. 12) If q becomes empty, return &quot;Inf.
+12. If q becomes empty, return &quot;Inf.

 Both the algorithms were implemented using PriorityQueue, but there seems to be some logic error in the thinking as they were not converging for &quot;Luddy&quot; move fast.
 In A\* algo, to find the solution using Luddy variant it was taking over 1000secs, which is true because even when the A\* is fast, it alone cannot find the solution as the 15- tile puzzle has a huge state-space.
 So, we read over the internet and came across with this famous paper: [https://www.aaai.org/Papers/JAIR/Vol22/JAIR-2209.pdf](https://www.aaai.org/Papers/JAIR/Vol22/JAIR-2209.pdf)which explains and compares best techniques to solve the 15-tile puzzle.
 After searching more on the net, we find out that the best and fastest way to solve the problem is through using the IDA\* algo with pattern-database heuristic.
 We implemented the IDA\* algorithm, but the problem with that was it gets emptied very fast, and the result is Inf for Luddy move.